-Drinking in the last 12 months among 15-17 year olds
+Drinking in the past year, among 15-17 year olds

 Drinking 6+ drinks on one occasion in the last month, among 15-17 year olds

 The 2018/19 New Zealand Health Survey found that around 1 in every 13 (7.7%) adolescents (15-17 years) reported consuming 6 or more standard drinks on one occasion in the last month in 2018/19.
 Nine percent of adolescent boys and 6.2% of adolescent girls drank heavily (6+ drinks on one occasion) at least monthly.

 However, adolescents who did drink continued to drink large amounts.
 Of particular concern, young adolescent females in New Zealand were shown to increase the volume of alcohol consumed between 2007 and 2012.
 It was suggested that young people were drinking on fewer occasions, but were still drinking heavily in a drinking occasion (i.e. the culture of heavy drinking and drunkenness had not really changed).

 For more information on adolescent drinking, click the button ADOLESCENT DRINKING

 |FACTSHEET: DRINKING IN THE PAST YEAR||FACTSHEET: HAZARDOUS DRINKING|